What we know about foster carers

 “I think it is hard in fostering, you are generally on your own and support groups never really happened ….which made it more isolating”

-The research undertaken by Bristol University reflect these thoughts, with further sad and shocking quotes from foster carers.
+The research undertaken by Bristol University reflects these thoughts, with further sad and shocking quotes from foster carers.

 In the most recent research undertaken by Fostering Network in 2019 only 53% of foster carers rated their service provider as good or excellent.
 One in ten families had considered transferring but didn’t.
 The biggest reasons given for not moving included feeling that the transfer process took too much time and effort and that their long-term placed child would have to leave them if they moved.
 One family apparently stated “I am redoing the assessment, but it has taken eight months just to get references!”
 Also mentioned as part of the report were delays to transfer caused by spurious concerns raised by the foster carers agency, alongside threats of deregistration, resulting in their new agency often halting or delaying the process.
 All of which we believe is unacceptable and a sad indictment of how we see the value of foster carers within the sector.
 Foster carers have a right to change agency, so much so that protocols are in place to support the process, ensuring that foster carers are treated with respect and the children in their care are put at the centre of the decision making.
 It is important that the transfer process is undertaken swiftly once a foster carer has formally indicated their decision to leave their agency, so that the carers can remain focused on the care of the child.